Nashua’s 26th annual

 Location 2: chicken fingers and fries, hot chocolate, bottled drinks, corn dogs

-LOCATED AT: Santander Bank Parking Lot
+LOCATED AT: TBD (possibly Santander Bank Parking Lot)

-LOCATED AT: Pompanoosuc Mills
+LOCATED AT: TBD (possibly Pompanoosuc Mills)

-LOCATED AT: St Patrick’s Church
+LOCATED AT: TBD (possibly St Patrick’s Church)

 St. Patrick's Church Craft Fair